 Being able to present an electronic ID isn't just convenient — it's a money and time saver.
 Getting pulled over without proof of insurance will earn you a ticket in most places, and you'll probably have to go to court to show a judge you're actually covered.
 That often means paying a court fee and taking time off work (source: This happened to me).

-Thankfully, in most places, you'll be fine as long as you download your car insurer's app on your phone.
+As of 2019, when D.C. and New Mexico became the last areas to accept electronic ID, you'll be fine as long as you download your car insurer's app on your phone.
 And as I mentioned earlier, basically every car insurer has a mobile app now, though you should check with your insurer to be sure.
 And hopefully New Mexico, Connecticut and Washington, D.C. get with the times.

 Want to know more about car insurance?
 We've got a FAQ here.